generativepy.tween module

 The tween module provides simple tweening functions, to help with animation when creating movies.

-You would normally create a tween object with the same length as your movie (in frames).
 You can build a tween object by adding sections that can:

 - Maintain a constant value.